Bernie Sanders on Asian American & Pacific Islander Rights

 Racism & Exploitation: Bernie wants to reform the structural policies that reinforce racism and exploitation against AAPIs.

-Economic Inequality: Decades of unjust and ineffective economic policies that favor those in power have resulted in historic levels of income and wealth inequality.
+Economic Inequality: Decades of unjust and ineffective economic policies that have resulted in historic levels of income and wealth inequality.
 This especially impacts minorities and immigrants.